mheap/nexmo-developer/_documentation/en/messages/10-dlc/overview.md

 Some mobile providers, like AT&T and Verizon, require you to [register with The Campaign Registry](https://www.campaignregistry.com/) to use 10DLC to send MMS messages.

-The Campaign Registry calls itself a “reputation authority for business messaging on 10DLC.”
+The Campaign Registry calls itself a "reputation authority for business messaging on 10DLC."

-The Campaign Registry allows you to register your brand so companies can run their campaigns with the confidence of knowing “they are using an officially sanctioned product for their messaging termination.”
+The Campaign Registry allows you to register your brand so companies can run their campaigns with the confidence of knowing "they are using an officially sanctioned product for their messaging termination."

 ## What Do I Do if I Have More Than 50 Numbers?